SkipperQ93/traktarr/README.md

 ### Creating a Trakt Application (Required)

+> [!WARNING]
+> This section is for **nerds**!
+If you just want to use the app, you can skip this part and use the hosted version - it will have better instructions.

 This app uses a "Bring Your Own Key" (BYOK) approach, meaning you need to create your own Trakt application to get API credentials:

 1. Go to [Trakt API Applications](https://trakt.tv/oauth/applications)